Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Introduction

 \section{Introduction}

 Graphene heterostructures, in particular twisted bilayer graphene, have been observed experimentally to host various strongly correlated phases \cite{CI_MAG,AH_TBG,EF_TBG,MAG+WSe,SC_MAG,SC+CS_MAG,SC_TBG,TS_TBG,NP_TBG,CO_TBG,MBC_TBG}.
 However, many of these heterostructures are difficult to realize in experiments due to structural instability \cite{SI_TBG,MI_TBG}.
 Recently, breakthrough \cite{SC-RTG, HM-RTG, IVC-Exp} has been made in a more stable graphene-based system, namely ABC-stacked rhombohedral trilayer graphene \cite{BS, TW-RTG} (RTG), and has opened up exciting opportunities for studying strongly correlated phases of matter \cite{SOM-RTG, ECP-RTG, CP-RTG, EC-RTG}.
 By adjusting the electron density and applying electric fields perpendicular to the material \cite{BG-TG}, researchers can customize and investigate these states in RTG.
-One particularly intriguing development is the discovery of superconductivity in RTG, which manifests in two distinct phases referred to as SC1 and SC2 in \cite{SC-RTG}.
-SC1 occurs within the flavor-symmetric phase and exhibits a maximum critical temperature of $T_{c1} \sim 100 \mathrm{mK}$ and superconducting coherence length $\xi\sim200\mathrm{nm}$.
-Several theoretical explanations have been proposed to elucidate the mechanism behind SC1 in RTG.
-These proposals encompass diverse pairing mechanisms of electrons in a normal metal phase, such as electron-phonon coupling \cite{AP-RTG, P-RMG}, Kohn-Luttinger-like mechanism \cite{RG-IVC, AFS-RTG, KT-RTG, SO-RTG}, direct coupling mediated by Coulomb interaction \cite{RGA-RTG, FRG-RTG, MC-RTG}, and pairing facilitated by the proximity to a correlated metal \cite{DB3-RTG, IVC, SR-RTG}.
-However, the influence of the neighboring symmetry-breaking phase, which is likely an intervalley coherent state, on the properties of the superconducting states remains unclear.
-This lack of understanding is especially relevant when it comes to experimental measurements such as the transition temperature and coherence length.